 In the state of Virginia, both married and divorced parents can file for sole custody.
 In the case of married parents, they may apply in the condition that they do not live under the same roof as their spouse; otherwise, the court may not interfere.

 In both cases, the parent must file a Petition for Custody in the Juvenile & Domestic Relations District Court (J&DR).
-For married parents filing for divorce in the Circuits Courts, they are also permitted to have the issue of custody addressed in the Circuit Courts.

 There are no longer any gender presumptions in the law in Virginia, this means that the parent filing for custody must consider if they are the primary physical or financial caregiver of the child in order to determine what chances they have of being awarded custody.